Marwan-Alhindi/notes/notes/root.md

 - *Creating:* When you have notes about different topics and you also understand them since you wrote them yourself, you will able to create great things using the different sources you have.
 - *Referecing:* Your notes should be structured in a way that can be easily retreived and accessed.

-## Garbage input, Garbage Output
-- Remember, your brain is like a factory that takes input and produce outputs.
-Your goal is to have the must valuable input and output.

-### Most of the possible inputs to your brain
+## Most of the possible inputs to your brain
 - Bad Habits
 - Money, work & status
 - Religion